 - They often become bedridden and are prone to infections and medical complications and multi-organ failure

-Dementia is now recognized as “life-limiting”; having dementia hastens death because of the damage it causes and also because patients are often unable to notice or communicate their other health problems to their caregivers, and thus they don’t get timely treatment for these.
-Dementia is also sometimes referred to as a “terminal” condition.
-As explained in this document of Alzheimer’s Society, a person with dementia may die of some other illness if the dementia is still in the early stages, but once the dementia progresses, persons with dementia may die from the complications arising from end-stage dementia, or from a mix of problems where dementia is not the main cause but has interacted with other conditions and complicated and worsened them.
+Dementia is now recognized as “life-limiting” condition.
+Having dementia hastens death because of the damage it causes and also because patients may not notice or communicate their health problems to caregivers, and therefore don’t get treatment in time.
+Dementia is also called a “terminal” condition.
+This document of Alzheimer’s Society explains that once dementia progresses, persons may die from the complications arising from end-stage dementia.
+Or the person may die from a mix of problems where dementia is not the main cause but has interacted with other conditions and complicated and worsened them.

-Alzheimer’s Disease progression can be looked at as a seven stage model, described at the Alzheimer’s Association site.
-The seven stages are:
+Alzheimer’s Disease progression is described as a seven stage model at the Alzheimer’s Association site.
+These stages are:

 - Stage 1: No impairment

 - Stage 4: Moderate decline (mild or early stage)